sr320/course-497-2018/slides/week-03/slides.md

 - Start RStudio
 - Under the File menu, click on New project, choose New directory, then New project
 - Enter a name for this new folder (or “directory”), and choose a convenient location for it.
-This will be your working directory (e.g., ~/week3)
+This will be your working directory (e.g., ~/fish497-w3)
 - Click on Create project
-- Download the [code handout](http://www.datacarpentry.org/R-ecology-lesson/code-handout.R), place it in your working directory and rename it (e.g.,  data-carpentry-script.R).
+- Download the [code handout](http://www.datacarpentry.org/R-ecology-lesson/code-handout.R), place it in your working directory and rename it (e.g.,  code-script.R).
-- Under the Files tab on the right of the screen, click on New Folder and create a folder named data within your newly created working directory (e.g., ~/data-carpentry/data)
+- Under the Files tab on the right of the screen, click on New Folder and create a folder named data within your newly created working directory (e.g., ~/fish497-w3/data)

 ---